Fiserv/tenant-onboarding/README.md

 ## How to get started with Rust

-Use google.
+Search for information online.

 ### Get System up

 ### Setup debugger

-in VScode setup the launch.json in the same directory
+In VSCode set up launch.json in the same directory.

 ```json
 {